CSCI-4611-Spring-2022/Lecture-16/README.md

-# Lecture 16: Inverse Kinematics
+# Lecture 16: Animation and Inverse Kinematics

-Detailed explanation of this code can be found in the lecture video.
+Detailed explanation of this code can be found in the [lecture video](https://mediaspace.umn.edu/media/t/1_mbuev5e4).

 You can run the program on [GitHub pages](https://csci-4611-spring-2022.github.io/Lecture-16).